 Click Save to save your changes.
 Alternatively, when you leave a requirement your changes are saved automatically.

-Within the Requirements module, select Manage in the title bar.
+In the Requirements module, select Manage in the title bar.

 In the requirements tree, select a folder and click + to add a requirement.
 Create a folder if needed.